yuvraj1510/java-design-patterns/README.md

 ## Builder Design Pattern
 * This pattern is used to create the object systematically when object contains lot of attributes.
 * **Problem with Factory/Abstract Factory Design Pattern**:
-    * When we have to pass lot of attributes from cliennt program to factory class that can be error prone because most of the times type of parameter is same and from client side it is hard to maintain the order of the parameters.
+    * When we have to pass lot of attributes from client program to factory class that can be error prone because most of the times type of parameter is same and from client side it is hard to maintain the order of the parameters.
     * Few parameters might be optional but we in factory design pattern it is mandatory send all the parameters and optional parameters are either to be passed as null or with their default value.
     * If the object is complex and big then all the complexity will be part of factory class.
 ### Implementation: